Considered one of the world’s most influential management thinkers, Gary Hamel sat down with Selling Power

 I think most managers still see their job as, “How do I get the people who work for me to serve the organization’s goals?” rather than, “How do I build a working environment and a sense of purpose that is so compelling and energizing that people willingly bring me these gifts?”
 We have to look at the organization as the vehicle through which people accomplish their dreams.SP: Where do you think the corporate world is moving to in the future?

 Hamel: We are moving to a world where everything is in some way configurable by the ultimate consumer.
 Or, as it’s sometimes said, every industry is being reinvented from the customer backward.
 My argument has been for a long time that consumers are getting better at finding exactly what they want than advertisers are at predicting what they want.
 I don’t care how much data you give [advertisers], it is still a very poor representation of what is going on in the customers’ heads right now.
 So now with the Web, companies don’t need to get in front of consumers.
 They don’t need to know you are there.
-When (continued on page 2)
+When they need you, (continued on page 2)